From Then to Now

 We all got on with things in the quiet that followed Cooks closure.
 New work, new loves, new lives… but we didn’t forget the magic, or want it less.

+For me, Ange, founder of Cooks, I wanted the magic back, but without the ‘boss’ and all the singular stress and responsibility that title piles onto one lonely human’s shoulders.
 I started wondering, what if we could resurrect the magic… the producers wandering in every day and gathering around food, the rejection of the heartless, the corporatised, the industrialised.
 What if we could resurrect all this but reformed into something owned by everyone?

 We're called Cooks' Co-op, for now.
 It’s a nod to our origins, with a new commitment to ‘us’.
 If you've been looking for a different way to feed yourself and your loved ones—one that connects rather than isolates, that builds rather than extracts—you just may have found your people.